 Project Lead the Way is a nationally recognized American nonprofit organization that develops STEM (Science, Technology, Engineering, and Mathematics) curricula for US schools.
-There are three Project Lead the Way pathways to choose from including the Biomedical Pathway, the Engineering Pathway, and the Computer Science Pathway.
-Additionally, students may obtain Project Lead the Way (PLTW) recognition in one of three pathways: Biomedical, Engineering, or Computer Science.
+Students may obtain Project Lead the Way (PLTW) recognition in one of three pathways: Biomedical, Engineering, or Computer Science.

-Students who commit to the PLTW pathway may additionally opt to obtain a College Board AP Capstone Diploma or AP Seminar and Research Certificate.
+\Students who commit to the PLTW pathway may additionally opt to obtain a College Board AP Capstone Diploma or AP Seminar and Research Certificate.

-Students who choose not to follow one of the three PLTW pathways may still opt to obtain an AP Capstone Diploma or AP Seminar and Research Certificate.
+\Students who choose not to follow one of the three PLTW pathways may still opt to obtain an AP Capstone Diploma or AP Seminar and Research Certificate.